namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 }
 ```

-The runtime merges config from this file with environment variables.
+The engine merges config from this file with environment variables.
 Use environment variables to override config values.

 ### Appendix C: Studio API Endpoints